 Long on the Oscars

 Coming round to the Oscars, Long says Gary Oldman in Darkest Hour “sees Churchill as an out-and-out comedy act…his Churchill is bumbling, dithering, childlike, humanly soft.”
 Indeed he was all of those, on occasion.
 Darkest Hour excels in portraying them as part-time, but by no means dominating characteristics.
 Long says Oldman presents a “centrist” Churchill.
 WSC preferred coalition to party government.
 He switched parties twice, railed against Tories and Liberals alike.
-He would be delighted with that description.
+(That description would delight him.)

 The artistry of Oldman’s portrayal is that Churchill’s human frailties do not govern his instincts.
 Thus they do not deflect from his achievement.
 His greatness rests not in winning the war—that took more than Britain.
 It rests in the fact that when everything depended on him, he didn’t lose it.